 It all began in 2004 when founder Holly DeRito showed up at NYCACC looking for a buddy for her dog.
 A staff member took her into the back where all the dogs that were going to be euthanized the next day were.
 The dogs the public didn’t see.
 That night, she went home with seven dogs.
 From there, Holly began building her own rescue and network through housing these dogs with friends and family.
 After a few years, ACC had seen a huge improvement, so Holly expanded to transports with the help of some rescue friends.

-Waggytail Rescue now has partners in Texas, LA, Alabama, and even Tijuana.
+Waggytail Rescue now has partners in Texas, Louisiana, Alabama, San Diego, Florida, and even Tijuana.
 Our team of volunteers, fosters, adopters and partners continue to grow and we would love for you to be a part of the journey!

 In The Last 5 Years:

 We adopted Hank (fka Salt) in January 2021.
 He is the most amazing dog and we could not have found a better match for our family.
 He has become my kids class “mascot” as all 14 four year olds ask if he’s coming to say hi to them at pick up.
 We love Hank!

 I adopted Grey in 2016, just a few months after I lost my husband.
 He arrived in one of the trademark Waggytail van journeys from Texas- it was love at first sight.
 He's the best!
 Thank you Waggytail for saving these special souls and giving us the opportunity to share our lives with them.